mada360/Chrono-Lux/Interim planning and Investigation report/ProjectScope.md

 My aims are:

 - Produce an alarm app with all the functionality users are used to.
-- Integrate Smartbulb functionality into the app to turn the light on in the morning with the alarm.
+- Integrate Smart bulb functionality into the app to turn the light on in the morning with the alarm.
 - To turn off the lights at night without having to get out of bed.
 - Provide weather information for the day.
 - Inform the user of their schedule for the day and upcoming events.